MathieuDehouck/MathieuDehouck.github.io/index.md

 # Internships

 I am always happy to have interns.
-I am currently looking for someone to work on a language evolution project, see [this](https://mathieudehouck.github.io/Evolution.pdf) for more details.
+I have a running language evolution project that is currently occupied but might eventually reopen, see [this](https://mathieudehouck.github.io/Evolution.pdf) for more details.

 # Publications